DOVPRELA Tablet Ref.[111585] Active ingredients: Pretomanid

 Peripheral neuropathy and optic neuropathy

 Peripheral neuropathy associated with linezolid is generally reversible or improved with interruption, dose reduction, or discontinuation of linezolid dosing.
 When improvement in the peripheral neuropathy is observed, consider resuming linezolid at 300 mg (half the initial dose).
 In the clinical studies (section 5.1), the incidence of interruption/reduction/discontinuation of linezolid due to peripheral neuropathy increased steadily from around 2 months of therapy throughout the completion of therapy.
-Monitor visual symptoms in all patients receiving the combination regimen of pretomanid, bedaquiline, and linezolid.
+Monitor visual symptoms in all patients receiving the combination regimen of pretomanid, bedaquiline, linezolid and with or without moxifloxacin.
 If a patient experiences symptoms of visual impairment, interrupt linezolid dosing and obtain prompt ophthalmologic examination to evaluate for signs of optic neuropathy.

 Lactic acidosis